 If search clicks brought in as much revenue for businesses as ad clicks, these two assumptions would imply that businesses would receive $11 in profit for every $1 they spend on Google Ads.
 This is because if advertisers receive 2x as much value from Google Ads as they spend on Google Ads, and they receive 5x as much value from Google Search as they do from Google Ads, then the total profit they receive is 11x what they spend: 2(spend) + 5 x 2(spend) - (spend) = 11(spend).

-Therefore, we conservatively estimate that for every $1 a business spends on Google Ads, they receive $8 in profit through Google Search and Ads.
-Thus, to derive the economic value received by advertisers, we multiply our Google Ads revenue on Google.com search results in 2023 – what advertisers spent – by 8.
+Therefore, we estimate that for every $1 a business spends on Google Ads, they receive $8 in profit through Google Search and Ads.
+Thus, to derive the economic value received by advertisers, we multiply our Google Ads revenue on Google.com search results in 2024 – what advertisers spent – by 8.